cubarro/satellite/README.md

 # satellite
-download satellite data from AWS
+Search and download satellite data, Landsat OLI+TIRS and Sentinel 2, from AWS

 Using bash for downloading satellite data freely available in AWS